lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 ## Configure asset download {#configure-download}

-Brand Portal administrators can configure the download settings and permissions for the Brand Portal users.
+Brand Portal administrators can configure the asset download settings and permissions for the Brand Portal users allowing them to access and download the asset renditions from the Brand Portal interface.

-Accessing and downloading the renditions from Brand Portal is defined based on the following configurations:
+Accessing and downloading the renditions from Brand Portal is defined by the following configurations:

 * Enable download settings
 * Configure download permissions

 ### Enable download settings {#enable-download-settings}

-The administrators can enable the asset **[!UICONTROL Download]** to define the set of renditions accessible to the Brand Portal users for download.
+The administrators can enable the asset **[!UICONTROL Download Settings]** to define the set of renditions accessible to the Brand Portal users for download.

-The available configurations are:
+The available settings are:

 * **[!UICONTROL Fast Download]**